abigailwozniak/job-tenure/detail.md

 - **CPS + other data Materials**
   - Contains the do-files that reproduce all other figures and tables

+## Overview
+- Note all the data used for this paper is publically available, and none of it is in this depository.
+Go to the websites listed below to download the data.
+- Each section is for a data set and its corresponding materials.
+Each section describes where to download data and which files to clean it and create figures / tables.
+- Some figures and tables use more than one data set.

 ## SIPP Materials

-- Files for replication of SIPP analysis
+- Downloading the data
-  - The SIPP data files were all downloaded from the NBER website: https://www.nber.org/research/data/survey-income-and-program-participation-sipp.
-This site also posts Stata dictionaries that were used to read in the raw data.
+  - The SIPP data files and dictionaries used to read in the raw data were all downloaded from the NBER website: https://www.nber.org/research/data/survey-income-and-program-participation-sipp.
+- Cleaning the data
   - sipp96.do reads in the 1996-2008 panels and creates an appended dataset with data from 1996 to 2013 named sipp9608.dta.
 It also creates the file tempsipp2.dta as an intermediate step.
-The file sipp8689.do reads in the 1986-89 panels and creates an appended dataset tempsipp80.dta.
-The file sipp9093.do reads in the 1990-93 panels and creates the appended dataset tempsipp.dta
+  - The file sipp8689.do reads in the 1986-89 panels and creates an appended dataset tempsipp80.dta.
+  - The file sipp9093.do reads in the 1990-93 panels and creates the appended dataset tempsipp.dta
+- Figures and tables
-- For Figure 1: mean and median tenure by year
+  - Figure 1: mean and median tenure by year
     - The file sipp8689ten.do takes tempsipp80.dta, calculates mean and median tenure by year, and saves the results in fig1sipp8689.dta.
     - The file fig1sipp.do starts with sipp9609.dta, calculates mean and median tenure by year, appends fig1sipp8689.dta, and saves the resulting data in fig1sipp.dta.
 - For Figure 5: Retention rates for men
   - The file sipp96nosep8.do starts with sipp9608.dta, calculates the retention rate for men with 20+ years of tenure and saves the average retention rate over time in sipp96nosep8.dta.
   - The file sippeu_old.do calculates the fraction of employed men who transition from employed to unemployed and from employed to not-in-labor force and saves the results in sippeu_old.dta.
 It uses data from the 1986-89 panels (tempsipp80.dta), the 1990-93 panels (tempsipp.dta) and the 1996-2008 panels (tempsipp2.dta).
 The line labeled “Fraction remaining employed, age 50-64” shows 1 –minus the sum of these two transition rates.